Expert tips on how to buy your first firearm…

 - Lastly, the Type 11 is for the importation of destructive devices and costs $3000 for three years.²

-Most gun stores carry a Type 01.
+Most gun stores and pawn shops carry a Type 01.
 This license is actually quite simple and does not require extensive education, just an extensive background check.
 The reality for gun stores in the United States is that prior to 1993 most of them were long-term businesses set up specifically to generate income over the course of many years.

 Family businesses were the way things were run.
 After 1993 there was a downturn in some firearms sales and then in 2007 when Obama was running for office there was a rush to buy firearms, specifically semi-automatic firearms.